Purpose

 The purpose of this document is to outline Uplift’s policy in relation to the management of subject access requests which are submitted by individuals (data subjects).
 A subject access request enables a data subject to gain access to any personal information held about them by Uplift.
 It promotes the right of data subjects to submit a subject access request in order to obtain a copy of such information held about them, in electronic or hard copy form, by Uplift, as the data controller.
 It also outlines the procedure to be followed by data subjects when submitting a data access request to Uplift.

-This policy outlines how Uplift will meet its legal obligations under the European Union’s General Data Protection Regulation (GDPR) upon receipt of a data access request.
+This policy outlines how Uplift will meet its legal obligations under the European Union General Data Protection Regulation (GDPR), and the Irish transposition, the Data Protection Act 2018, upon receipt of a data access request.

 Ownership

-The Subject Access Request Policy is maintained by Brian Cuthbert, Uplift’s Data Protection Officer (DPO), who is responsible for dealing with all subject access requests received by the organisation, and is approved by the Senior Leadership Team.
-All questions or comments related to this policy or a specific subject access request should be directed to the DPO.
+The Subject Access Request Policy is maintained by Brian Cuthbert, Uplift’s Data Protection Manager, who is responsible for dealing with all subject access requests received by the organisation, and is approved by the Senior Leadership Team.
+All questions or comments related to this policy or a specific subject access request should be directed to the Data Protection Manager by emailing [email protected].
 Any material changes to this policy will require approval by Uplift’s Board.

 What is personal information?